Welcome to Where It's Soft.

 Nothing else you need to manage.

-Let the counting soften now.
+Let the counting soften now in your mind,

-Allow the breath to fully return to its natural pace.
+Allow the breath to return fully to its natural pace.

-No counting and no guiding.
+No counting and no guiding,

-And that you stayed with yourself through this moment.
+Just noticing that you're still here and that you stayed with yourself through this moment.

-As we come to the end of this practice,
+We've come to the end of this practice,

-Return to this practice as often as you need while you practice being gentler with yourself.
+While you practice being gentler with yourself.

 Take what you need,